magento/magento2/app/code/Magento/Backup/README.md

 The Magento_Backup module does not affect the storefront.

-For more information about this module, see [Magento Backups](https://docs.magento.com/user-guide/system/backups.html)
+For more information about this module, see [Backups](https://experienceleague.adobe.com/docs/commerce-admin/systems/tools/backups.html)

 ## Extensibility